International Hockey League (Balkans)

 The International Hockey League (abbr.
-IHL) is a regional hockey league in which clubs from Serbia, Croatia, and Slovenia compete.
+IHL) is a regional ice hockey league held since 2017 with clubs from Serbia, Croatia, and Slovenia.

 History

 In the 2017/18 season, the Ice Hockey Federation of Slovenia established the International Hockey League (IHL) - a competition in which all Slovenian clubs and clubs from abroad could apply.
 In the inaugural season, Slavija, Celje, Triglav, Bled, Maribor, Medveščak, Mladost, Zagreb, Crvena zvezda and Vojvodina played in the league, while in the 2018/19 season hockey players from Austria joined Slovenian, Croatian and Serbian clubs.

 Current clubs

-Clubs that participate in the 2025–26 season:
+Clubs that participate in the 2026–27 season: